rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 }
 ```

-7. In the case of streaming, the API server will deal with the Job directly after getting the Job instance from the Job manager.
-The API sever would read from the reader in the following manner.
+7. In the case of streaming, the API server will ask the Jobmanager for a reader.
+The Jobmanager will return a `io.ReadCloser` to the APIServer.The API sever would read from the reader in the following manner.

 ```
 reader := job.Stream()